Financial-Times/o-comment-utilities/README.md

  - context: an HTML element or selector.
 In this element will be performed the search for elements which has `data-o-component="{modulename}"`.
 If none is specified, it falls back to `document.body`.
  - classNamespace: type of the Widget element, in the example above it would be a string `'o-chat'`.
 It is used as class and also as part of the data attributes.
  - eventNamespace: according to the origami spec, all events generated should be namespaced with the module's name, without dashes, but with camel case.
 In the example above namespace would be a string `'oChat'`.
- - classRef: reference to a *Class* which will be instantiated (e.g. new Class).
-In the example above this would be the object `oChat.Widget`.
- - moduleRef: reference to the global scope of the module.
+ - module: reference to the global scope of the module.
 In the example above this would be the object `oChat`.
  - auto: if set to true, only the widgets which don't have `data-{namespace}-auto-init="false"` (e.g. data-o-chat-init="false") will be considered.
 This is useful when there are two phases of initialization: one on `o.DOMContentLoaded` and one on demand (lazy load).
 On `o.DOMContentLoaded` there will be loaded only the widgets which don't have this attribute, while the others only on explicit call.

 Example: